 Local Bank Closures

-However, as accountants and business advisors, here at Jones Harris we’re concerned with the impact of the closure of high street banks on your business – especially following the announcement that NatWest in Fleetwood, Yorkshire Bank and Yorkshire Building Society in Cleveleys and HSBC in Blackpool and Lytham are all set to close at various points during 2017.
+However, as accountants and business advisors, here at Jones Harris we’re concerned with the impact of the closure of high street banks on your business – especially following the closure of NatWest in Fleetwood, Yorkshire Bank and Yorkshire Building Society in Cleveleys and HSBC in Blackpool and Lytham during 2017.

 Use the internet.
 If you haven’t already done so, sign up for online banking.
 It sounds obvious, but fears of internet safety might have put you off, or structural protocols regarding who in the organisation has access to the business account.
 These are all issues which can be solved – don’t forget it you need any specialist advice about IT or organisational management, Jones Harris can link you up with our network of trusted professionals.